26F-Studio/Techrater/docs/api.md

 #### Description

 Generate random seed according to the specified email.
-Should be used to hash player's login password
+Should be used to hash player's login password.

 #### Request